 According to the National Insurance Crime Bureau (NICB), Colorado had the second-highest number of hail claims in the US from 2016 to 2018.

 If you live in Colorado Springs (or other cities in Colorado), it’s essential to have comprehensive coverage to prevent you from paying for hail damage.

 Insurance companies sometimes prevent individuals from purchasing last-minute coverage right before a disastrous weather event is predicted to occur.

 If you just moved to beautiful Colorado from another state and haven’t checked your auto insurance coverage for a long time, it’s a good idea to review it now.

-This can be extremely disastrous if you owe more on the loan than what the insurance pays you out!
+This can be extremely disastrous if you owe more on the loan than what the insurance pays out to you!
 Even if you have “gap coverage” through your lienholder, that DOES NOT cover any difference in the insurance company’s payout due to unrepaired damage.

-If you are to file a claim (perhaps for the hail damage from Friday’s storm), keep in mind that your car won’t be the only one affected by the hailstorm.
+If you are to file a claim (perhaps for the hail damage from a recent hailstorm), keep in mind that your car won’t be the only one affected by the hailstorm.
 It may take longer than usual to process your insurance claim and repair your vehicle, but it’s more important than ever to act quickly to ensure you repair the damage quickly.